 I am enthusiastic about the possibility of working at the University of Leipzig.
 I thank you for your consideration and look forward to hearing from you.

 Sample cover letter for a teaching position

 My teaching philosophy is to promote independent thought and critical reasoning skills in my students by encouraging them to discuss and debate.
 For example, in my Neural Decision Making course, each student is required to learn a topic and present it briefly to the other students once per lesson.
 This not only challenges the presenting student to convey the material accurately and concisely, but also aids the understanding of the other students in the class.
-Similarly, three times per semester I organise debate classes in which the class is split into groups which must defend a contested position in the field.
+Similarly, three times per semester I organize debate classes in which the class is split into groups which must defend a contested position in the field.
 Encouraging students to consider perspectives which are contentious and with which they may not agree challenges them to think beyond their current knowledge and to explore alternative perspectives.

 My current research is on the relationship between priming and decision making, examining the degree to which value assessments are influenced by non-verbal primes.
 I have five publications on this topic, each published in high-impact journals.
 I am keen to continue this research at the University of Hamburg, given its expertise in decision making and its strong neuroscience community.

 I enjoy supporting students from diverse backgrounds and those who have followed non-traditional career paths.
 I believe that the strength of a discipline comes from hearing a wide range of viewpoints.
 I am excited to pass the experience I have received on to other students who are supporting themselves through work while studying, who may have family commitments, or come from a non-traditional academic background.
-The possibility of teaching students and continuing my research at the University of Hamburg is something I am enthusiastic about.
+The possibility of teaching Bachelor's and graduate students and continuing my research at the University of Hamburg is something I am enthusiastic about.
 Thank you for your consideration and I look forward to hearing from you.

 Sample cover letter for a fellowship